Learn more about our Book with Confidence and Travel Updates.

 After breakfast, you'll depart for a half-day city tour, featuring sweeping views of Singapore from the Sands SkyPark Observation Deck, and a visit to the awe-inspiring Gardens by the Bay nature park.
 Lunch will be included at a local restaurant during the tour.

 Then, it’s time to embark the Ocean Explorer!
 After settling in, take some time to explore the ship and its amenities.
-Take a walk around the pool, meet your Concierge to arrange a spa appointment, then convene in the dining room for your first dinner on board — one of many memorable meals on this expedition!
+Take a walk around the pool, meet your Concierge to arrange a spa appointment, then convene in the dining room for your first dinner on board — one of many memorable meals on this journey!
 This evening, the Ocean Explorer sets sail toward Malaysia.

 Uncovering UNESCO-listed Malacca